koelslaw/documentation/topics/gigamon/README.md

 ## Enabling Interfaces
 It should be noted, these next steps...are silly.
 Don't blame us.

-1. Once you're logged in, click on the `Chasis` from the toolbar on the left
+1. Once you're logged in, click on the `Chassis` from the toolbar on the left
-1. You will notice that the interfaces aren't' configured and it is not inherently obvious how to enable them.
+1. You will notice that the interfaces are not configured and it is not inherently obvious how to enable them.
 ![](../../images/gigamon-unconfigured.png)
 > Unconfigured Gigamon interfaces

-1. You can either right-click on the image and select `Configure` or switch from "Chasis View" to "List View" and then select your interfaces and `Configure` them.
+1. You can either right-click on the image and select `Configure` or switch from "Chassis View" to "List View" and then select your interfaces and `Configure` them.
 ![](../../images/gigamon-rightclick-configure.png)
 ![](../../images/gigamon-menu-configure.png)
 > Configuration options for the interfaces